Magecart Hackers Use Google Tag Manager for Credit Card Skimmers

 How the Google TM Skimmer Works

-To stay ahead of researchers, the skimmer randomly selects two domains from a rotating list of 40 newly registered addresses to load its payload.
-These domains are saved in the browser’s local storage, so the same pair appears on repeat visits, making it much harder for analysts to map out the full infrastructure.
+To further elude detection, the skimmer employs a dynamic infrastructure.
+It randomly selects two domains from a rotating list of 40 newly registered addresses to fetch its payload.
+These chosen domains are then stored in the browser’s local storage, ensuring that the same pair is used for subsequent visits.
+This mechanism significantly complicates efforts by security analysts to map out the full extent of the threat infrastructure.

 Obfuscation Tactics and Persistent Reinfestation

-What separates the ATMZOW skimmer from simpler tools is the depth of its obfuscation.
-The malicious code uses a custom decoding mechanism that depends on the exact character length of the script, meaning any modification will break the decoder entirely.
-This design makes it particularly resistant to automated analysis and static detection tools.
+The ATMZOW skimmer distinguishes itself through its advanced obfuscation techniques.
+The malicious code incorporates a custom decoding mechanism that is intrinsically dependent on the precise character length of the script.
+This design makes any alteration to the script fatal to the decoder, rendering it highly resistant to automated analysis and static detection tools.

 | Type | Indicator | Description |